Report last updated: 12/9/2014

 Mule deer, elk, coyotes, bobcats, and sometimes bears can be seen.
 An occasional bighorn sheep has been seen passing through the open space.

-Nearly every day you will see the resident Red-tailed Hawks, Prairie Falcons, Golden Eagles and occassionaly a Bald Eagle hunting for rodents and rabbits.
+Nearly every day you will see the resident Red-tailed Hawks, Prairie Falcons, Golden Eagles and occassionaly a Bald Eagle hunting for rodents, rabbits and fish.

 Fishing is permitted from the bridge to the private property line to the north and the east.
 There is private property north and south of Eagle’s Nest Open Space.
 Please honor the “NO TRESPASSING” signs.
 Remember, a valid fishing license is required, and we recommend using only artificial lures and to practice "catch and release."